maizendev/github-actions-notifier/README.md

 - 🔔 Real-time notifications for GitHub Actions workflow status
 - 👥 Multi-user support - multiple users can monitor the same repository
-- 🔐 Secure webhook handling with per-repository secrets
+- 🔐 Secure webhook handling with global secret
 - ⚡ Instant notifications for workflow start and completion
 - ⏱️ Execution time tracking for workflows
 - 🎯 Filter notifications by specific actions (optional)